 Growing Thyme in New South Wales

-A great herb to plant in the hot, dry areas of your garden.
-Thyme is a drought-tolerant, hardy perennial herb.
+Thyme is a drought-tolerant, hardy, perennial herb.
 It has a strong flavour and thrives the heat of the New South Wales summers.

 Thyme doesn’t like rich soil.
 Don’t over-feed or over-water it.

 Thyme, like other Mediterranean herbs, prefers a poor soil.
 Don’t work in compost or manure.
-Thyme grows naturally in gravelly soil, so if you’re planting it into pots, be sure to add some stones for improved drainage.
+Thyme grows naturally on the Mediterranean mountainsides in gravelly soil, so if you’re planting it into pots, be sure to add some stones or grit for improved drainage.

-Thyme can be planted all year round, although it’s easier to settle new plants into the garden in spring and autumn when the weather is more temperate.
+Thyme can be planted all though the year, although it’s easier to settle new plants into the garden in spring and autumn when the weather is more temperate.
 If you do plant during the hottest or coldest months, your plants will need a little more care to help them settle in well.

-Thyme is best planted from seedlings or semi hardwood cuttings.
+Thyme is best planted from seedlings or semi-hardwood cuttings.
 Simply place your seedlings into prepared holes and water them in.
 Add a small amount of bonemeal to each hole to help your plants develop strong root systems.

 Thyme does not need to be mulched.
 It prefers the soil to dry out between waterings.
 If you want to mulch to keep the weeds out, then some small stones, pebbles, or gravel would make a good mulch.

 You can harvest from your plants as soon as they are established.
 The very best time to harvest from them is just before they flower when their flavour is best.
 Simply pick stalks or use scissors to cut what you need.
 The leaves can be used fresh or dried.
 You’ll notice that your plants won’t grow much in winter, but as soon as the weather warms up, they’ll have a burst of vigorous growth.
 They appreciate heavy picking, but always be sure to leave enough of the plant to provide energy so that it can keep growing.

 Remove and destroy the affected areas of the plant.
 Use wide spacing to increase airflow if this is a common problem in your garden.